haerphi/workshop-node-red/README.md

 ## Api time !

+Basically, node-red already have everything you need to connect the client & the server.

+In the network block of the palette, you will find `http in`, `http response`, `http request` and more other network things...

+But there is no node aboud database.
+The next step will help to install "new" node to manage your database (mongodb in this case)

+### Setup

 - first you will need to install mongodb2 (2 because the first version isn't really complete) in node-red

 - click on the menu icon in the top right of the window and click in `settings`